 While the NIST RMF and the supporting documentation was designed to secure federal agencies and federal information systems, similar to the NIST CSF, the gold-standard that these frameworks have set has proven to be of great value to private sector organizations as well to support assessing security controls and determining a control baseline to direct security investments moving forward.

-Throughout the information system development life cycle, ensuring that the risks associated with a given strategy and effectively communicating that information to both technical and business-side stakeholders is critical.
+Throughout the information system based development life cycle, ensuring that the risks associated with a given strategy and effectively communicating that information to both technical and business-side stakeholders is critical.
 Using the NIST RMF to guide that process will enable your organization to not only quantify and manage the risks your organization faces but do so in a way that is understood by management and empowering to your security leadership team.